Major website update in progress. Please excuse any issues or bugs. Need help? hello@comradekiev.com

 Soviet poster with vibrant colors.
 Woman in blue lab apron, artworks of women, yellow bench with polka dots, and texts including 'ЛАБОРАТОРИЯ' (Laboratory).
 Expressive and diverse.Soviet poster with vibrant colors, Woman in blue lab apron, artworks of women, yellow bench with polka dots, and texts including 'ЛАБОРАТОРИЯ' (Laboratory), Expressive and diverse, framed in a French apartment with parquet floors, white walls and soft sunlight

-Women Belong in the Science Laboratory
+Women Belong in the Laboratory

-Women Belong in the Science Laboratory
+Women Belong in the Laboratory

 Farmers Work in Special Clothing – Soviet Russian safety poster from 1987 by G. R. Zolonitsky reminding farmers to wear proper clothing in yellow.Farmers Work in Special Clothing – Soviet Russian safety poster from 1987 by G, R, Zolonitsky reminding farmers to wear proper clothing in yellow, framed in a French apartment with parquet floors, white walls and soft sunlight